Corexit: Toxicity

 Corexit is banned in the United Kingdom due to concerns about possible adverse health effects on people using it.

 Prior to the 2010 Gulf spill, the majority of studies performed on Corexit tested for effectiveness in dispersing oil, rather than for toxicity.
-The manufacturer's safety data sheet states "No toxicity studies have been conducted on this product," and later concludes "The potential human hazard is: Low."
-According to the manufacturer's website, workers applying Corexit should wear breathing protection and work in a ventilated area.
+The manufacturer's safety data sheet states "No toxicity studies have been conducted on this product...", but later concludes: "The potential human hazard is: Low."
+Nevertheless, according to the manufacturer's website, workers applying Corexit should wear breathing protection and work in a ventilated area.

 Compared with 12 other dispersants listed by the EPA, Corexit 9500 and 9527 are either similarly toxic or 10 to 20 times more toxic.
 In a preliminary EPA study of eight different dispersants, Corexit 9500 was found to be less toxic to some marine life than other dispersants and to break down within weeks, rather than settling to the bottom of the ocean or collecting in the water.
 None of the eight dispersants tested were "without toxicity", according to an EPA administrator.
 During the 2010 spill, the ecological effect of mixing the dispersants with oil was unknown, as was the toxicity of the breakdown products of the dispersant.

 Rhode Island Sen. Sheldon Whitehouse said the EPA was not prepared to responsibly authorize BP's use of Corexit, but did so anyway.
 He noted that manufacturers could nominate themselves to EPA's list of approved dispersants.
 Although they had to provide data on both efficacy and toxicity, there was no official toxicity limit to bar approval.